ziyanglan0772/INST377-SP2021/README.md

 You will need to pull from the class repository periodically as we go through the semester, though hopefully not for the first few weeks.
 To do this, in VSCode:
 * Open a terminal window.
-* Type `git pull upstream master`, and you should have any changes that have been made since your last pull.
+* Type `git pull upstream main`, and you should have any changes that have been made since your last pull.
 * You should do this pretty much every time you get working with the labs.
 * If it messes with you, which it may do, please join us for office hours and we'll work it out.